The Good Samaritan Institute

 The Good Sam Institute offers internship opportunities to qualified students seeking medical experience.
 Interns are selected each semester (Fall, Spring, Summer).

-Applications for the Summer internship positions will be accepted from April 1, 2017 until April 14, 2017.
-Interviews will be conducted the last week of April and first week of May.
+Applications for the Fall internship positions will be accepted until August 18, 2017.
+Interviews will be conducted August 14th and 15th and August 29th and 30th.
 If you are interested in applying, please read the program description and requirements and complete an application.

 Good Samaritan’s staff nurse practitioners provide opportunities for preceptorship each semester for nurse practitioner students and physician assistance students.
 We have a very limited number of spaces and a very large demand.
 We accept only students who are in the final clinical semester.
 Please wait to apply until you are entering your final semester.
 We do give preference to students who speak Spanish as our providers are fluent and many of our patients speak Spanish.